ssvlabs/ssv/docs/specs/NETWORKING.md

 Connection filters are executed upon new connection. \
 Filters calculates the connection score of the new peer, and will terminate the connection if score is low.
-In addition, it will mark the peer as pruned so following connections requests will be stopped at connection gater (see below).
+In addition, it will mark the peer as pruned so following connections requests will be stopped at connection gater.

 #### Connection Gating